 - The previous VA loan was paid in full, yet the veteran hasn’t disposed of the property that secured the loan.

-Myth 3: I have a foreclosure or bankruptcy upon my credit history, and thus am not qualified for a VA loan.
+Myth 3: I have a foreclosure or bankruptcy on my credit history, and thus am not qualified for a VA loan.

 A bankruptcy within an applicant’s (or a spouse’s) credit history doesn’t in itself disqualify a loan, according to VA guidelines.
 A good credit history especially after the bankruptcy and length of time since the bankruptcy can be contributing positive factors towards still qualifying.

 Myth 4: A VA loan can only be used once.

 Guidelines apply but it is absolutely possible to use the benefit multiple times and there is no limit.

 Myth 5: A VA loan can be used to buy an RV?

 Unfortunately for many this is not true, same with houseboats.
 It must be a home with a fixed, permanent foundation.